-Entry into Level 1 of the student division is by audition only (though students enrolled in our pre-ballet program can be reevaluated by school faculty to determine admission eligibility).
+Entry into Fundamental A of the student division is by audition only (though students enrolled in our Primary Level can be reevaluated by school faculty to determine admission eligibility).
 A student’s feet, flexibility, turnout, structure, and overall physicality are also taken into consideration for admission, as these attributes are often considered requisite for professional accomplishment in classical ballet.

 Student progress is assessed throughout the year on an ongoing basis, with in-year level adjustments made where warranted.
 Level placement for the following year of instruction will be determined by faculty evaluation of each student’s individual development, work habits, and progress throughout the previous year’s curriculum.

 Students are permitted on pointe once it poses no risk of injury—a determination made at the sole discretion of the faculty.
 All upper-division students will study contemporary/modern dance, partnering, and variations as well as Pilates or stretching classes.
 Students in studio work will have their instruction supplemented with lectures on dancer health, nutrition, injury prevention, music theory, and similarly related topics.